How It Works Generate a Quest Have Questions? Contact Start a quest

 • Day trips from KC, Springfield, Tulsa Branson's a 2–3 hour drive from a lot of the central US.
 A quest gives a day-trip a structure beyond "walk around and eat" — pick a mystery or adventure theme and the day has a shape.

 • Locals looking for something fresh If you live here, you've already done the obvious things.
-Generate a quest in a part of town you don't normally walk — the AI builds something you've never played before, even on streets you know.
+Generate a quest in a part of town you don't normally walk — the system builds something you've never played before, even on streets you know.

 — Pricing